 - Legacy Character: Not him, but the Cyborg Ninja, which would go on to become this.
 Mr. X/Olga Gurlukovich is the Ninja in MGS2, and Raiden becomes one in MGS4, and retains it for MGR.

 - Machete Mayhem: In Portable Ops.

 - Man in the Machine: His organic body is grafted surgically to his robotic exoskeleton, and he has to constantly take anti-rejection drugs or suffer extreme pain.
 It's artistic license on Kojima's part, though.note

-- Meaningful Name: His surname is German for Hunter, as in Naomi Hunter's older brother, and is in itself derived from a common tactic he employed as a child soldier by stabbing the Portuguese soldiers with a single knife when they let their guard down.
+- Meaningful Name: His surname "Jaeger" is German for hunter, as in Naomi Hunter's older brother, and is in itself derived from a common tactic he employed as a child soldier by stabbing Portuguese soldiers with a knife when they let their guard down.

 - Even Gray Fox has significant meaning to it.
 The code name is treated as a rank, and it aligns with Big Boss's "Naked Snake" code name; both men were named after their mentor's former unit, implicitly being regarded as dangerous as an entire Badass Army.

 - Also, his codename during MPO was Null, which is the German word for Zero and is meant to exemplify that he was a lost number in an unethical CIA project for creating the Perfect Soldier, due to being the Sole Survivor and Sole Success of the project.